sahashemip/cu-hbn-sic-ml-potential/README.md

 #### 8. Data Enhancement via Iterative Model Refinement
 The NEP was refined iteratively in separate stages, with additional data incorporated at each step.
 Representative defects and the resulting structures are listed below.
+In each example, the initial geometry is a pristine rectangular cell with a target boron vacancy and a Cu adatom.
+Running MLMD in the NVT ensemble then yields a variety of configurations.
+For instance, some Cu atoms may anchor at the vacancy and interlayer bonds may form.
 - 1*V*<sub>B</sub> & 1Cu (108 strcutures)
 - 1*V*<sub>B</sub> & 2Cu (128 structures)
 - 1*V*<sub>B</sub> & 3Cu (106 structures)